-CONTRACT: We have a contract with NHS England to deliver healthcare services to you.
-This contract provides that we are under a legal obligation to

-- CONSENT: Sometimes we also rely on the fact that you give us consent to use your personal and healthcare information so that we can take care of your healthcare needs.
+- CONTRACT: We have a contract with NHS England to deliver healthcare services to you.
+This contract provides that we are under a legal obligation to ensure that we deliver medical and healthcare services to the public. - CONSENT: Sometimes we also rely on the fact that you give us consent to use your personal and healthcare information so that we can take care of your healthcare needs.
 Please note that you have the right to withdraw consent at any time if you no longer wish to receive services from us. - NECESSARY CARE: Providing you with the appropriate healthcare, where necessary.
-The Law refers to this as 'protecting your vital interests' where you may be in a position not to be able to consent. - LAW: Sometimes the Law obliges us to provide your information to an organisation.
+The Law refers to this as 'protecting your vital interests' where you may be in a position not to be able to consent.

+■ LAW: Sometimes the Law obliges us to provide your information to an organisation.